GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 # Support Portal User Guide

-The Gluu Support Portal is designed to provide a community knowledge base as well as a support solution for Gluu customers.
+The Gluu support portal is designed to be a community knowledge base as well as a support solution for Gluu customers.
 Anyone can browse public tickets for solutions or you can submit a request to the community if you can't find answers to your questions.

 **Please review our [ticket submission guide](./how-to-ask.md) before opening a ticket.**